jacobgranttrading/LendingHomeCaseStudy/README.md

 ## Recommendations

-My advice to LendingHome would be to expand the loan products you offer  - right now offering only Single Family Bridge and Landlord loans with a max loan amount of $1,000,000 is limiting the amount of money they can make from origination fees (typically 2.5% of the loan).
+My advice to LendingHome would be to expand the loan products they offer  - right now offering only Single Family Bridge and Landlord loans with a max loan amount of $1,000,000 is limiting the amount of money they can make from origination fees (typically 2.5% of the loan).
 I would begin offering multifamily bridge products for loan amounts up to $10 Million.
 I would definitely make the requirements for the higher loan amounts more stringent so that there can be no argument that these loans are high quality.

 ---

 This recommendation comes from looking at the leading Fintech companies in the Lending Domain.
 Both SoFi and LendingClub offer multiple loan products while LendingHome currently offers two - the Single Family Bridge loan and Single Family Landlord loan.
-While I think it is important for LendingHome to stay within its defined niche -real estate(1-4 units currently)- I think it will also be highly profitable if LendingHome can expand their business model to include other types of real estate.
-As many in the real estate industry know, multifamily properties often require much higher loan amounts which would exponentially increase the origination fees charged and collected increasing SoFi’s revenue.
+While I think it is important for LendingHome to stay within its defined niche -real estate(1-4 units currently)- I think it will be highly profitable if LendingHome expands their business model to include other types of real estate.
+As many in the real estate industry know, multifamily properties often require much higher loan amounts which would exponentially increase the origination fees charged and collected, increasing LendingHome’s revenue.
 While I understand that multifamily property deals are more difficult to underwrite and originate than single family property deals.
 I also must point out that the success they have experienced with their platform should be a sign that it can be done and will really only be a next step of what LendingHome has already accomplished with their platform.
 LendingHome would not need to bring on any additional technologies to accomplish this goal.
 They can continue to use the same tech stack but add a similar process for multifamily loans and loans over $1,000,000.
 For these loans I would suggest factoring in the borrowers experience with properties of similar size and raise the minimum credit worthiness standard.

  ---